About Laurie Green.

-Most recently, she wrote and designed an international corporate gardening program for Vegepod which is scheduled to launch later in 2019.
+Most recently, she wrote and designed an international corporate gardening program for Vegepod.
 As part of this program Laurie will present the Sydney based workshops to businesses to help them grow and learn as a team, encouraging creativity, strengthening relationships and promoting healthy eating habits.

 At home, she has two children and a passion for low-tox living where she makes yoghurt, sourdough, kombucha & soft cheese.
 When she’s not foraging or in her own urban permaculture garden, she can be found making natural products from homegrown ingredients, such as inks, dyes, spice mixes, teas, bath products, kids spinning tops & musical shakers.